rachelmkalt/0819-demo/docs/EUROPEAN TOURS 🥐/a-day-at-the-louvre-paris.md

 ---
 # A Perfect Day in Paris

 Owlbert’s walking tour of the Louvre and its surrounding area offers an immersive journey through the art, history, and charm of Paris.
-Starting at the famous Louvre Museum, this tour dives into the cultural richness of Paris, guiding you through architectural marvels, artistic treasures, and quintessentially Parisian spots nearby.
+Starting at the famous Louvre Museum, this tour dives into the cultural richness of Paris, guiding you through architectural marvels, artistic treasures, and quintessentially Parisian spots nearby..

 ### Tour Highlights and Stops: